npms-io/npms-analyzer/docs/deploys.md

 ## Deploying

-Deployment is easy, just run `$ pm2 deploy ecosystem.json5 production` in your local machine
+Deployment is easy, just run `$ pm2 deploy ecosystem.json5 production` in your local machine.